-The Covid-19 outbreak which was followed by the declaration of a State of Emergency in South Africa early in the curent financial year, and their subsequent impact on economic activity in general, suppressed revenue volumes for the financial year (by approximately one third of the previous period), without completely curtailing operations.
-Nonetheless, the directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
+The Covid-19 outbreak which was followed by the declaration of a State of Emergency in South Africa early in the current financial year, and their subsequent impact on economic activity in general, suppressed revenue volumes for the financial year (by approximately one third of the pre-Covid19 period).
+The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
 The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
 The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.